DanielRuf/ninjascanner-signatures-free/README.md

 # NinjaScanner signatures (free)

-These are signatures for [NinjaScanner](https://nintechnet.com/ninjascanner/) that I have created and which I provide for free and without any support.
+These are signatures for [NinjaScanner](https://nintechnet.com/ninjascanner/) that I have created.
+I provide these for free and without any support.

 ## Installation